fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ```

 ### -MaxClusterStabilizationTimeoutSec
-Specifies the maximum number of seconds that Chaos waits for the cluster to stabilize before it checks again.
+Specifies the maximum number of seconds that Chaos waits for the cluster to stabilize before it checks again; cannot exceed TimeSpan.TotalSeconds(uint.MaxValue).

 ```yaml
 Type: UInt32